Vendor Management Scorecard Basics

-Vendor Management Scorecard Basics

 - The scorecard should be easy to use by all employees that need to interact with this tool.
 It does not matter how comprehensive the list of performance indicators is if the tool is too cumbersome and user-unfriendly.
 Although the scorecard will be complete in its definition of what should be measured, if it is not intuitive, nobody will use it – which defeats the purpose of having a scorecard.

 - The scorecard should not be a surprise that a business suddenly decides to use with a vendor if they find that the vendor is under-performing.
 Ideally, the vendor has been made aware that their performance will be monitored and measured throughout the term of the contract.
-The measurement will be based upon consistent and regularly scheduled audits or evaluations that are agreed to by both sides.
+The measurement will be based on consistent and regularly scheduled audits or evaluations that are agreed to by both sides.
 This awareness should be created during the contract negotiation phase of the vendor relationship.

 - The data that is collected and analyzed by the scorecard should be used to follow up with the vendor.
-What good is accurate data about the vendors’ performance if the business does not take action with the vendor based on the conclusions about vendor performance that the scorecard made visible and provided insight about.
+What good is accurate data about the vendors’ performance if the business does not take action with the vendor based on the conclusions about vendor performance that the scorecard made visible?

 Depending on the size of the business, perhaps a simple vendor management scorecard spreadsheet is sufficient for this purpose.
 For larger businesses, there are many commercially available vendor scorecards that are available.